amoore2600/rfdumper/README.md

 The partition also includesthe bits needed to run the firmware, be carful drgaons live here too, it's best to leave this alone unless you know what your doing.

-**Be patient**

-  After you get the message that the cart has been dumped wait 10 to 15 seconds before hitting the close button.
-This gives the code time to run fully, copy the game, and rename it in the "/dumps” directory.